felgueres/birdseyeview/README.md

 ```

 ## Notes
-- Seems like all processors have a) calculate, b) draw methods, maybe that's a better refactor here
+- Vision tasks have a) calculate, b) draw methods, maybe there's a nice abstraction to make here